 How much money do you want to make in your wedding business?

-Ah yes, the money talk.
+Ah, yes, the money talk.
 Listen up.
 You get to choose how much money you want to make in your business, and it's about time you step up and start looking at the numbers.
-In order to call in clients who can pay your bills, you need to know how much money you want to make in your business.
+To call in clients who can pay your bills, you need to know how much money you want to make in your business.

 Niching down in your wedding industry business isn't just about style (although that's important, as we've established).
 It's also about making sure you align yourself with couples whose budget can actually support your lifestyle (and if you have a love of expensive handbags like me, that budget needs to be pretty high).

-I need you to get clear on how much money you want to make in your business every single year, and then look at the types of customers that can make that a reality.
+I need you to clarify how much money you want to make in your business every single year and then look at the types of customers that can make that a reality.
 This is an important part of discovering your wedding industry niche (and it might be the MOST important part).

 Why?

-Because without money you're just a hobby, baby.
-And you're also going to burn out quickly and wonder why you're working so dang hard and getting paid so little.
+Because without money, you're just a hobby, baby.
+And you will burn out quickly and wonder why you're working so dang hard and getting paid so little.

 Where are there gaps in the wedding marketplace?

 If you've read the book Blue Ocean Strategy, then you know you should be aiming to build a business that doesn't compete on pricing and services.
-One way to do that is to explore what gaps exist in the marketplace – and if that gap is interesting to you – fill it.
+One way to do that is to explore what gaps exist in the marketplace – and if that gap interests you – fill it.

 You've done a lot of work so far to discover your wedding industry niche, and this last question helps you to drill down and uncover an opportunity that no one else is paying attention to.